-Two of our favourite wines from Tuscany are:
+Two of our favourite organic wines from Tuscany are:

-- DOCG Chianti Tenuta San Vito, a savoury organic dark red wine with hints of fresh cherries.
+- DOCG Chianti Tenuta San Vito, a savoury organic dark Chianti (a red) with hints of fresh cherries.

 - When We Dance Chianti, a high-class Chianti made with Sangiovese, Colorino, and Canaiolo grapes.

 The Piedmont wine region is the primary rival to Tuscany, striving to claim the spot as Italy’s ‘top wine region’.
 It produces more DOCG wines than any other region and is home to some of Italy’s most famous wines and wineries – from long-lived Barolo to the delightfully light, sparkling Moscato d’Asti.

 Its location at the foot of the Alps makes it prime grape-growing country.
 The region has been called ‘Italy’s Burgundy’ due to the diversity of small vineyards.